 The History of Buffalo Forge - The Road to Howden Americas

-Later being acquired by Howden, the existing Buffalo Forge brand is under the control of Howden Americas with the base still remaining rooted in Buffalo.
+Being acquired by Howden, the existing Buffalo Forge brand is under the control of Howden Americas, who still maintain a sizeable presence in Buffalo, NY.

-Today Buffalo Forge with Howden Americas bring industrial fans to almost every part of the globe.
+Today Howden Americas brings industrial fans, including Buffalo Forge designs, to almost every part of the globe.
 But it has not been a straight-forward journey to get to where we are today.
 Below we have outlined the History of Buffalo Forge and how it came to be part of Howden.

 The History of Buffalo Forge